-Wondering about the performance of PHP and Python for your backend web development activity?
+Wondering about the performance of Python vs PHP for your backend web development activity?
 We can help you out with some tips to pick one.
 But before you go in for the merit of each for database and framework comparison, it is important to have an overview of what exactly is backend web development and why it is important to choose the right technology to build yours?

 As thousands of apps hit the market every single day, there is one area that grabs equal or in fact more attention than the app development initiative.
 It is none other than backend development.
 Be it any web or mobile app, users often get access to privileged services through apps only if they have a powerful backend module that has been engineered to serve millions of requests for potential customer-facing services.

 Both are open source and have extensive adoption rates amongst some of the world’s largest technology companies like Google, Facebook, Amazon, etc. to name a few.
-Some of the world’s most powerful web and mobile apps are powered by either of these technologies and frameworks built exclusively for these technologies.So now comes the obvious question:
+Some of the world’s most powerful websites and applications are powered by either of these technologies and frameworks built exclusively for these technologies.

 We don’t have a one-line answer for that but let’s take some time to compare these two technologies.
 We are evaluating their performance of both these technologies against some core pillars of competence any backend development technology should possess.
 The one that scores more collectively in these pillars should ideally be the winner among PHP and Python.
 So, what are the core pillars?
 We have rounded up 5 of them